CarlijnQuik/Heuristics/README.md

 ### Write CSV
 The `write_csv` function will write the entire schedule to a simple `.csv` file located in `/output_files/`

+## Change Variables
+#### Overflow percentage
+The overflow percentage is used to put more students in a class than allowed.
+This can result in fewer groups.
+In order to change the overflow percentage open `load.py` and look for `OVERFLOW_PERCENTAGE` and change the value (default = 10).

 ### Contributors:
 Chris https://github.com/Chrisderijcke92<br />